What to do when you can't mount a shared folder in VirtualBox

 This is the solution that has been used in cases in the past where the problem has become visible

-This can be done in the VM settings in the VirtualBox Manager,
+This can be configured in the VM settings within the VirtualBox Manager.

-or if you're in the VM UI, click on the folder icon in the bottom right.
+Alternatively, if you are viewing the VM's UI, click the folder icon in the bottom right corner.

 If the directories on both the host and guest sides are set correctly, it may be possible to mount it